louisbutt338/nFoils/README.md

 ## installing nFoils

-Ensure you are set up in your chosen python virtual environment with pip and setuptools
+Ensure you are set up in your chosen environment with python and pip

 to install the modules as-is:
 ```